hypernicon/tree-world/notebook/intro.md

 The notebooks below go through this work step by step, setting up the simulation environment, defining the map, showing how to train the map with basic agents, then eventually producing a controller that uses the map for movement and homeostatic drive management.

-The next steps after this is to being to look at maps with a one-layer hierarchy.
+The next steps after this is to look at maps with a one-layer hierarchy.
 But that is a problem for later.